 – Materials: playground ball, neckerchiefs or bandanas for half the troop

 – Method: The troop is divided into two equal teams.
 All the members of one team are identified by tying neckerchiefs or bandanas on their right arms.
 The ball starts in the hands of one team member, who tosses it to a teammate.
 The other team tries to intercept the ball.
-As the first Scout catches the ball, he shouts “One!” and throws the ball to another teammate, who shouts “Two!” as he catches the ball.
+As the first Scout catches the ball, they shout “One!” and throws the ball to another teammate, who shouts “Two!” as they catch the ball.
 This continues until “Ten!” has been called.
-If a Scout from the opposing team intercepts the ball, he shouts “One!” and his team then tries to reach ten.
+If a Scout from the opposing team intercepts the ball, they shout “One!” and their team then tries to reach ten.
 As teams intercept the ball, they must always start over with the number one.

 – Scoring: The first team to make ten completions is the winner.

 CRACK THE DEW LINE (wide, in or out)